Profile information

 Cultural exchange and learning opportunities

-We are in central Tuscany, in a part that is older and less popular then the Tuscany you see in the pretty pictures.
-Although the land around is beautifull and rural, there aren't as many touristic things to do here as you might expect from Tuscany.
-The area is rural, full of wildlife, clean air, rivers, olive trees and more.
+We are in central Tuscany, in a part that is older and less popular then the Tuscany you see in the standard post-card pictures.
+Although the land around is beautiful and rural, there aren't as many touristic things to do here as you might expect from Tuscany.
+The area is rural, full of wildlife, clean air, rivers, olive trees, hot springs, Etruscan history and more.
 The biggest cultural exchange you will have, will be the one with nature.
-On the other hand, we are blessed with nearby natural hotsprings, which serve the double function of a meeting spot for locals.
-We like to hang out there once a week, and meet new people.

 Projects involving children